Financial assistance in a disaster

 Homeowner

 If you're applying for a rental property, please see the small business category.
+As part of your application, you need to provide:

-Residential Tenant
+Residential tenant

-• Lease Agreements – If applicable
+• Lease Agreements

 • Financial documents – see categories below for what documents are required depending on your business structure.

-• General or Sole Proprietorship or DBA name
+• General or Sole Proprietorship or DBA name:

 • Completed T1 general tax return with supporting schedules for all owners.

-• Corporate (Ltd./Inc.) Company
+• Corporate (Ltd./Inc.) Company:

 • Company income statement and balance sheet used for income tax purposes.